ieee-vgtc/ieeevis.org/content/info/inclusion-and-diversity/viskids-child-care-grants.md

 ### Examples of allowable expenses

-* Home-based babysitting or child care services incurred because of attendance at the conference.
+* Home-based babysitting or child care services incurred because of attendance at the conference or approved satellite events.
-* Babysitting or child care services on location in the city of the conference.
+* Babysitting or child care services on location in the city of the conference or approved satellite events.
 * Expenses incurred in bringing a caregiver (or family member not attending the meeting acting as a caregiver) to the meeting.
 This includes airfare/train fare and hotel expenses.